viodotcom/opticks/README.md

 The codemods are designed to prune toggles that are null, allowing you to execute code only for one variant of an multi toggle experiment.

-## Usage and Integrations

-Currently Opticks has two 'integrations' or adapters, a simple one based on a local key/value store, and one wrapping the Optimizely Full Stack SDK.
-Once initialized, using/consuming the toggle decisions is the same.

-In the future the integrations will be packaged separately so you can include the one you need, for now the "simple" is the default and the Optimizely adapter can be included directly via:
-`import Opticks from 'opticks/lib/optimizely'`

 ## Initialization